-Phil Beard, John Nelson and I started No. 1 tunnel and drove the first hundred feet into the hillside.
+Phil Beard, John Nelson, and I started No. 1 tunnel and drove the first hundred feet into the hillside.
 Later, thousands of tons of coal were hauled out of this entry.
 I helped dig from the five-foot vein, the first load of coal ever shipped out of the valley,” so said Matson in an Aug.
 23, 1928 issue of The Sun newspaper, published at Price.”

-Two years later a group of men from Sanpete County came over the mountain to begin the town and continually work the mine.
+Two years later, a group of men from Sanpete County came over the mountain to begin the town and continually work the mine.
 They intended to leave before winter, but an early snowstorm trapped the men.
-When their supplies ran out in February 1878, they the walked out to the north, eventually reaching the town of Tucker (now a ghost town and rest stop) in Spanish Fork Canyon.
+When their supplies ran out in February 1878, they then walked out to the north, eventually reaching the town of Tucker (now a ghost town and rest stop) in Spanish Fork Canyon.

 When the great tonnage of coal in the mountain was known, more people began moving into the burgeoning town.
 As more and more coal was mined, the need for a railroad became apparent.
 Some of the residents got together and bought out a dry goods firm in the east and paid railroad workers with clothing and fabrics.

 That old railroad bed is now a dirt road leading from the Tucker rest area on US-6 up the mountain onto what is known today as Skyline Drive and then down into Pleasant Valley.
 The railroad became known as the Calico Line.

 May Day, 1900, started with a clear sun shining up the valley into the town as 303 miners headed up to the mine portal.
 This mine was considered one of the safest in the country and had been inspected by Gomer Thomas, state mine inspector, on March 8.